ePages-de/epages-devportal/_posts/2019/2019-02-05-css-can-do-that-color-manipulation-for-the-fearless.md

 What we just saw works like a charm for hue rotation, (de)saturation, and lightening/darkening a color.

 Deriving a contrasting color seems much harder, if not impossible to achieve.
-After all, per the CSS4 spec, it requires three steps:
+After all, per the CSS spec, it requires three steps:

 1. Find the minimum contrast color using an algorithm that takes into account the different RGB channels (green is brighter than blue).
 2. Find the maximum contrast color, which is essentially black (if the base color is relatively bright) or white (if the base color is relatively dark).